 The city’s bar hub is in the tangle of streets around Papestraat and Oude Molstraat.
 Key venue there is the Muziekcafe de Paap, formerly the Het Hof van Berlijn café, where ADO Den Haag were formed in 1905, now a music venue.

 Alongside, the wonderful De Libertijn is a convincing candidate for best bar in town.
 Run by fans of Red Star Belgrade, it’s tasteful and lively at the same time, with an arty feel, pool tables and TV football around the bar.

 Nearby, Cafe ‘t Hoekpandje is another classic spot, a timeless corner bar dating back to 1874.
 Green-and-yellow ADO scarves (‘The Return of the Legend’) surround old beer and Tizer ads and a well used dartboard.
 Obscure 1970s’ tunes intersperse lively bar talk.

-Round the corner, flag-decked Ned Kelly’s has been a mainstay expat pub for nearly three decades.
+Round the corner, flag-decked Ned Kelly’s has been a mainstay expat pub for three decades.

 For live sport on big screens and sought-after beers, The Fiddler has its own microbrewery, pool tables and meal deals.
 Nearby, the Huppel Pub is a popular spot, the back bar lined with scores of whiskies – though it’s local Brand beer that flows most.

 By day, the main square, Grote Markt, is an obvious option for sociable drinks.
 De Boterwaag is usually the busiest place.